kxuanly/ggseacr/README.md

 # ggnudibranchs
 The geom you always wished for adding nudibranchs to ggplot2.
-This package is part of the memeverse.
 The original source code of this package is based on geom_image from ggimage.